rails/website/_posts/2024-12-18-wrap-up-2024-from-rails-foundation.markdown

 **But first: the Rails Foundation grew this year.**

 The Rails Foundation expanded this year when [**1Password** joined as a brand new Core member](/2024/12/2/rails-foundation-welcomes-1password-as-core-member).
 This is huge news for the Rails community that such a well-known SaaS company (and beloved tool) is so enthusiastic about Rails that they are contributing at our highest tier of membership.
-And not a Rails shop _by origin_, I might add, but rather a Rails-shop _by acquisition_.
+And not a Rails shop _by origin_, I might add, but rather a Rails shop _by acquisition_.
 That speaks _volumes_ about Rails.

 VP of Product at 1Password **Jason Meller** joined the Rails Foundation board as a director.
 On the Remote Ruby podcast recently, he shared more about how this all came to be when his company Kollide was acquired by 1Password, and how joining the foundation took little convincing internally: "_It felt like the right time for 1Password to step in and start getting formally involved in the community.
 It was a no-brainer. **Instantly everybody saw the value.**_" (It's a great episode, listen to it <a href="https://www.remoteruby.com/2260490/episodes/16235279-jason-meller-on-1password-joining-the-rails-foundation">here</a>.)